By Dorene J. Stamper

 “Yes, we are,” said Serenity.

 Standing before the girls, Lady Martha peered over her lowered spectacles saying, “Being you both have accepted our invitation, it’s time for your first lesson pertaining to being a time traveler.
-Please rise and follow me.”
+Please follow me.”

 “What is it that you see out the window?”
 Lady Martha asked of Serenity.